 I talk about how hypothetically I'd walk into Cycle Sound during the Bardo sessions and there'd be a bunch of people mostly on a couch reading, and one guy's saying they want another guitar in this or that song.
 From there J would go to work.
 He'd get really excited and say, "Yeeeeah, cool.
 Let's take the Marshall.... or something huuuuge like that... and," his eyes getting wider the whole time,...

-The rest of this article is only available with an archive subscription or by purchasing back issue #7.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #7.
 For an upcoming year's free subscription, and our current issue on PDF...